Procedure for Evaluating Applicants

 student by using cumulative grade point average (20 percent), the

-last three full-time undergraduate semesters while working
+last three full-time semesters while working

 undergraduate course load (6 percent), and performance on the MCAT